 - 1. Definition: Everything which is not part of the robot is considered an external device. - 2.
 Inspection: In general, external devices are not allowed unless presented and explained to the Technical Committee during the robot inspection procedure (see Section 4.1). - 3.
-Supervision: In regular tests, external devices may only be used under supervision by referees.
-The devices have to be brought to the arena for every test, and removed quickly after every test. - 4.
+Supervision: In regular tests, external devices may only be used under supervision by referees and after approval by the TC.
+The devices have to be brought to the arena for every test, and removed quickly after the test. - 4.
 Open demonstrations: For the Open Challenge, the Demo Challenge, and the finals, external devices are allowed, still their use needs to be announced beforehand. - 5.
-Wireless devices: All wireless devices including any analog or digital wireless microphones, bluetooth, headsets, walkie-talkies, and anything else that uses an RF signal to operate need to be announced to the Organizing Committee (OC).
-The use of any wireless device not approved by the OC is strictly prohibited. - 6.
+Wireless devices: All wireless devices including bluetooth devices, walkie-talkies, and anything else that uses an RF signal to operate need to be announced to the Organizing Committee (OC).
+The use of any wireless device not approved by the TC is strictly prohibited. - 6.
 Artificial landmarks: Artificial landmarks and markers are not allowed. - 7.
 Computing devices: External computers for decentralized computations are allowed, but have to be inside the arena, i.e., not on its periphery. - 8.
 Wireless LAN: The use of networks other than the arena network (see Section 3.2.9) is strictly prohibited.

-9. External microphones: External microphones (and headsets) are allowed.
-In some tests, the use of an on-board microphone is rewarded with an extra score.
+9. External microphones: External microphones, hand microphones, and headsets are not allowed.
+Using an on-board microphone is mandatory for communication with the robot.